-Story-wise, this novel is unlike any I’ve ever written, though I’ve dug into themes that have preoccupied me throughout my other novels: paradise-lost and mankind’s abuse of our planet; the toxicity of violence; unfufilled loves and desires.
+Story-wise, UnPredator is unlike any novel I’ve ever written, though I’ve dug into themes that have preoccupied me throughout my other novels: paradise-lost and mankind’s abuse of our planet; the toxicity of violence; unfulfilled loves and desires.

 What happens when the last survivors of Earth are rescued by Lucans and brought to Palingensia as refugees?

-UnPredator has elements of sci-fi, though there are no space ships, unattractive aliens, or space explosions; elements of fantasy, though there are no wizards, unicorns or vampires; and elements of dark realism balanced with a tender utopian hopefulness.
+UnPredator has elements of sci-fi, but there are no space ships, unattractive aliens, or space explosions, though the Lucans do travel across the Melamuu galaxy via a yogic-like dematerialization method called Sublimation Travel, and at the speed of thought, no less; elements of fantasy, though there are no wizards, unicorns or vampires, and no magic, though there are pools of violet water where the Palingensians safeguard their collective memories; and elements of dark realism balanced with a tender utopian hopefulness.

 “And the legend says the man killed the bird, and with the bird he killed the song, and with the song, himself.
 He dropped dead, completely dead.”